lucasxlu/XCloud/research/iqa/README.md

 # Image Quality Assessment
 ## Introduction
-This module provides some methods for `image quality assessment` in both conventional digital image processing and deep learning based approaches.
+This module provides reimplementation for `image quality assessment` in both conventional digital image processing and deep learning based approaches.

 If your research interests lie in IQA, please feel free to contact [@LucasX](https://github.com/lucasxlu) or send a Pull Request to this repository.